HB-1970

 Plain Language

-Before collecting any biometric identifier or biometric information, a private entity must provide written notice to the individual (or their authorized representative) that biometric data is being collected, disclose the specific purpose and duration of collection, storage, and use, and obtain a written release.
-Critically, a valid written release cannot be obtained through a general release or user agreement — it must be specific to biometric data.
-In the employment context, written releases may only authorize biometric collection for physical/electronic access control (without location tracking) or timekeeping, and may be made a condition of employment.
+Before collecting any biometric identifier or biometric information, a private entity must: (1) provide written notice that biometric data is being collected or stored, (2) disclose the specific purpose and duration of collection, storage, and use, and (3) obtain a written release from the individual or their legally authorized representative.
+A general release or user agreement is insufficient — the consent must be specific.
+In the employment context, consent is further limited to access-control and timekeeping purposes and may not be used for location tracking or tracking time spent on applications.
+Employers may require consent as a condition of employment.

 Statutory Text